ReproNim/reproschema-py/README.md

   validate
 ```

-## redcap2reproschema.py Usage
+## redcap2reproschema Usage
+The `redcap2reproschema` function is designed to process a given REDCap CSV file and YAML configuration to generate the output in the reproschema format.

 ### Prerequisites
-Before using the conversion script, ensure you have the following:
+Before the conversion, ensure you have the following:

 1. **GitHub Repository**:
    - [Create a GitHub repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) named `reproschema` to store all your reproschema protocols.